nmset/saf7/README.md

 DISCLAIMER

-I don't claim the application is fit for any purpose.Programming is just my hobby.
+saf7 does not claim to be fit for any purpose.
+Use at your own risks.